Dehydrating Pears (With Tips for Prep and Storage)

 How Long do Dehydrated Pears Last?

+Your dried pears should last at least a year in airtight storage.
 For short term storage, a zippered plastic storage bag or other container will work fine.
 Keep in mind that any container that lets air in also lets moisture in and decreases shelf life.

-You can keep dehydrated fruit in the fridge or freezer, but it’s not required.
+You can keep dried fruit in the fridge or freezer, but you don’t need to for safety.
 Glass jars seal out moisture better than plastic.
+For longer storage, vacuum seal the dried pears in mason jars.
+Vacuum sealed fruit easily keeps in the pantry for 2-3 years or more.

 I also have a smaller Nesco Snackmaster Pro Food Dehydrator.
 It’s perfect for smaller jobs and great if you are on a tight budget.